A unified payments platform purpose-built for travel companiesBy Liza Amaro - Head of Marketing

 I saw a gap in the travel agency payments process.
 For two decades, I worked as a senior leader in banking, where I saw firsthand how disconnected the payments process can be.
 For example, one unit of the bank allows a travel agency to accept payments, yet the travel agency has to use a completely separate area of the bank to make payments to suppliers.
 These two areas of the bank act as separate companies, even though they’re all under the same roof, and their travel agency clients have to use completely disconnected systems for accepting and issuing payments.
 I knew there had to be a way to connect these two aspects of payments into one unified process—and allow travel companies to have immediate access to incoming funds.

-So ConnexPay handles both accepting and issuing payments.
+So ConnexPay’s unified payments platform handles both accepting and issuing payments.
 What else?

 Without ConnexPay, our clients would need three separate contracts and platforms: an acquiring provider to accept payments, a fraud solution, and an issuing provider to make payments to suppliers.
 We bring all three of those functions together in one seamless platform.
-Our fraud solution is from Kount, an Equifax company, offering state-of-the-art fraud prevention for every transaction.
+Our fraud solution is from Kount, an Equifax company, offering state-of-the-art fraud prevention for every transaction at no additional cost.

 We also built a proprietary Chargeback Management System developed with simplicity in mind.
 In fact, our clients tell us that our Chargeback Management System is the most user-friendly platform they’ve ever worked with to handle chargebacks.